 When sending an important communication such as a resignation letter, you will want to ensure it is received and acted upon.
 If you’re emailing your resignation letter, make sure to include all of the necessary information.

 In general, resignation letters are best kept short.
 This also holds true for resigning during maternity leave.
 The most important information to communicate is:

 - Your official last day with the company

 - Any help you want to offer during the transition

 - A thank-you to the manager and company

 Depending on when you plan to resign, the following resignation letters can be customized to fit your own situation:

 Resignation Letter During / After Maternity Leave Example

 Dear Ms. Manager,

-Please accept my resignation effective September 30, 20XX.
-As you know, I had my second child in August and I have decided that I will not be returning to work after my maternity leave.
+Please accept my resignation effective January 28, 2022.
+As you know, I had my second child in December, and I have decided that I will not be returning to work after my maternity leave.
 I plan on staying home with my children for the foreseeable future.